Installing an SSL certificate on Heroku SSL

 Installation via Heroku Dashboard

-To install the certificate in your Heroku Dashboard, open the certificate, select the necessary application from the list, and select Settings.
+To install the certificate in your Heroku Dashboard, select the necessary application from the list, and open the Settings tab.

-Then, scroll down the page and click on Configure SSL in Domains and certificates section.
+Then, scroll down the page to the SSL Certificates section and select the Configure SSL button.

-It’s also possible to paste the codes manually (using the paste the contents of the file directly option in the box).
-You can open the files with any text editor (like Notepad for Windows or TextEdit for Mac), copy the contents and paste them into the boxes.
+It’s also possible to paste the certificate codes manually using the hyperlink present in both boxes.
+Open the files with any text editor (like Notepad for Windows or TextEdit for Mac), copy the contents, and paste them into the boxes.

 Installation via CLI